pranav04katiyar/SDE_Interview_Prep/src/Interview_Theory/Development/Spring/Scaler_Mock.md

   #### _Difference between Constructor Injection and Setter Injection:_
     - Using the above analogies:
-      1. Constructor Injection:
+      > 1. **CONSTRUCTOR INJECTION:**
-        - Imagine the car is a custom order car, where you specify that you want the car to come with a specific type of engine.
+      >   - Imagine the car is a custom order car, where you specify that you want the car to come with a specific type of engine.
-        - When the car is built, it's built with that engine already installed.
+      >   - When the car is built, it's built with that engine already installed.
 You're essentially defining the requirements for the car upfront and the factory ensures those requirements are met during construction.
-          - > The factory doesn't care which specific engine brand or model you choose, it only ensures that the car is built with a slot for the engine, which will be filled by whatever engine you provide.
+      >     - > The factory doesn't care which specific engine brand or model you choose, it only ensures that the car is built with a slot for the engine, which will be filled by whatever engine you provide.
-            > - The car can be fitted by any engine designed by any other company at the time of its construction.
+      >       > - The car can be fitted by any engine designed by any other company at the time of its construction.
-        - This flexibility allows you to use any compatible engine at the time of construction.
+      >   - This flexibility allows you to use any compatible engine at the time of construction.
-      2. Setter Injection:
+      > 2. **SETTER INJECTION:**
-        - Imagine the car is a standard car, where you can buy the car and then choose the engine you want to install in it.
+      >   - Imagine the car is a standard car, where you can buy the car and then choose the engine you want to install in it.
-        - The car is built without an engine and you can choose to install any compatible engine you want after you've bought the car.
+      >   - The car is built without an engine and you can choose to install any compatible engine you want after you've bought the car.
-          - > The car can be fitted by any engine designed by any other company after its construction.
+      >     - > The car can be fitted by any engine designed by any other company after its construction.
-        - This flexibility allows you to use any compatible engine after the car has been built.
+      >   - This flexibility allows you to use any compatible engine after the car has been built.
     - So, the main difference between Constructor Injection and Setter Injection is when the dependency is provided.
       - In Constructor Injection, the dependency is provided during the construction of the object.
       - In Setter Injection, the dependency is provided after the object has been constructed.
+    - In constructor injection, partial injection is not allowed whereas it is allowed in setter injection.
+    - The constructor injection doesn’t override the setter property whereas the same is not true for setter injection.
+    - Constructor injection creates a new instance if any modification is done.
+The creation of a new instance is not possible in setter injection.
+    - In case the bean has many properties, then constructor injection is preferred.
+If it has few properties, then setter injection is preferred.

   #### _Which is Better to achieve loose coupling: Constructor Injection or Setter Injection?_
   - Depends on the specific use case and design preferences.
 Both techniques have their advantages: